-For a EuroMillions ticket subscription you can pick between one and 52 weeks.
-Statistically speaking, your chances of winning with a fixed set of numbers increases with every draw so buy your ticket now and lock in your winnings!
+For a EuroMillions subscription you can pick between one and 52 weeks.
+Statistically speaking, your chances of winning with a fixed set of numbers increases with every draw so buy your games now and lock in your winnings!

-If you select more than the minimum required numbers (5 main + 2 Stars), then you will automatically engage the system entry feature which will enter all the possible combinations possible from your numbers.
+If you select more than the minimum required numbers (5 main + 2 Stars), then you will automatically engage the system bet feature which will create all the possible combinations possible from your numbers.
 The more numbers and stars you select, the more EuroMillions number combinations can be made from them and the higher your chances of winning.

 Is There a Difference Between the Tuesday and Friday Draws?

 No, your chances of winning on Tuesdays and Fridays are identical.
-Don’t miss out: make sure your lucky numbers participate in both draws!
+Don’t miss out: make sure your lucky numbers bet on both draws!

 EuroMillions has a guaranteed minimum jackpot of €17 million (approx. $25 million) though jackpots regularly rise much higher.
 Since 2012 the maximum jackpot size was raised to €190 million (approx $267 million).
 With so many participating countries EuroMillions jackpots can grow quickly through rollovers particularly with lottery loving countries like Britain and Spain taking part.
 For this reason the organisers opted to set a second weekly draw date in 2011.

 What Is the Biggest EuroMillions Jackpot of All Time?